Exceptional Education FAQ

 Do the regulations limit the amount of time a student with a disability can spend on the bus?

 The IDEA regulations and Arizona State Board of Education rules are silent as to the amount of time a child with a disability can spend on the bus.
-However, generally the school day begins when the child gets on the school bus.
+However, the school day generally begins when the child gets on the school bus.
 Although the length of a school day is not addressed in the IDEA, as a general rule the length of a school day for a student eligible for special education should not be longer or shorter than a school day for a non-disabled peer.

 Revised 05-18-2023